The Best Hummingbird Bread Recipe

 After the bread has cooled completely, wrap the remaining loaf in plastic wrap and leave it on the countertop until you can enjoy it again.
 Hummingbird Bread will last a few days on the counter before it dries out or molds.

-To store Hummingbird Bread in the freezer, place the entire loaf in a freezer bag, label and put it away until you are ready to enjoy later.
+To store Hummingbird Bread in the freezer, place the entire loaf in a freezer bag, label it, and put it away until you are ready to enjoy it later.
 Thaw at room temperature and store on the countertop in a bag or in plastic wrap for a few days.

 More Quick Bread Recipes